abhijitrahangdale/SQL-Project-Data-Analysis-for-Zomato---A-Food-Delivery-Company/README.md

 ## Data Cleaning and Handling Null Values

-- **Before performing analysis, I ensured that the data was clean and free from null values where necessary.
-For instance:**
+-- Before performing analysis, I ensured that the data was clean and free from null values where necessary.
+For instance:

 ```sql
 UPDATE orders